Floorp-Projects/Floorp/dom/media/webrtc/third_party_build/gn-configs/README.md

    variable to a non-empty value.
 This will print everything that the script executes.

 7. Checkin all the generated/modified files and try your build!

+# Adding new configurations to the build

+- Each new platform/architecture will require 2 new mozconfig files, one for the debug build and one for the non-debug build.
+The filenames follow the same pattern as the generated json files, `a-b-c-d.mozconfig` where:
+  - a = generating cpu (example: x64)
+  - b = debug (True / False)
+  - c = target cpu (example: x64 / arm64)
+  - d = target platform (mac/linux)
+- Each mozconfig file defines, in addition to debug/non-debug, the output directory (MOZ_OBJDIR) and any architecture definition.
+- The new configs must be added to the appropriate platform section in `generate-gn-build-files.sh`.

+**Note:** when adding new mozconfig files, especially for linux/android configs, it is important to include the `ac_add_options --enable-bootstrap`.
+This ensures switching archtectures for "cross-compiled" generation works properly.
+For example, when generating `x86` or `arm64` linux json files, it would be necessary to install additional libraries in order for the configure step to complete.